2023 Summer Is Turning Out to Be Very Dry

 New water operator services

-This year July 1, 2021, we begin the fiscal year with a new water operator.
-Hiland Water Corp will be providing the water district with water operator services.
-They are a company that provides water services to a number of small water systems in the area, in fact right next door to Otter Rock at Johnson Creek Water and Seacrest.
+Starting July 1, 2021, we began a new fiscal year with a new water operator.
+Hiland Water Corp provides the water district with water operator services.
+They are a company that provides water services to a number of small water systems in the area, in fact right next door to Otter Rock for Beverly Beach Water District, and Johnson Creek Water for the Inn at Otter Crest and Seacrest.
 If you need to contact our water operator, call the Hiland office at 503-554-8333 or toll free 855-554-8333.
 Their office hours are M-F 9:00-12:00 and 1:00-4:00 daily, but they have an answering service who can contact the water operator for emergencies outside their regular hours.

-To reduce risk to both customers and staff during the pandemic, the district office will be not be engaging in face-to-face interaction with customers until further notice.
+We are a small water district and our office operates on a part-time, as-needed schedule.
+Our office is open to the public by appointment only, but our office email is monitored almost daily.
 If you have an urgent concern and have any trouble communicating via the office phone or email, you probably know how to reach the community volunteers who serve as board members...or your neighbor does.
 For non-urgent issues, the office and board members can also be reached by email through this website.